hawkytawky/Natural-Language-Processing/README.md

 * Methodological principles of RNNs
 * RNN applications in finance and language modeling
 * Text classification and sentiment analysis
-* Convolutional neural networks for image and text analysis
 * NLP transfer learning
 * Attention and transformers